thekannen/MysticNote/README.md

    - **Example**: Setting this to `"small"` reduces the model size for quicker transcription times.

 4. **`openAIModel`**
    Specifies the OpenAI language model used for generating session summaries.
-Larger models, such as GPT-4, provide more nuanced summaries but may require higher usage limits or API costs.
+Larger models, such as those in the GPT-4 series, offer more nuanced summaries but may have higher usage limits or API costs.
+The selected model will affect the quality, detail, and potential cost of the summary generation.

    - **Type**: String
    - **Default**: `"gpt-4-turbo"`
-   - **Options**: `"gpt-3.5-turbo"`, `"gpt-4"`, `"gpt-4-turbo"`
+   - **Options**:
+     - **`"gpt-4-turbo-32k"`**: Ideal for handling very long sessions, with up to 32,768 tokens (approximately 24,576 words per chunk).
+     - **`"gpt-4-turbo"`**: Suitable for most sessions, with a limit of 8,192 tokens (approximately 6,144 words per chunk).
+     - **`"gpt-3.5-turbo-16k"`**: A cost-effective option with up to 16,384 tokens (approximately 12,288 words per chunk).
+     - **`"gpt-3.5-turbo"`**: The most budget-friendly choice, best for shorter sessions, with a limit of 4,096 tokens (approximately 3,072 words per chunk).
-   - **Example**: `"gpt-3.5-turbo"` is suitable if you require a faster, more cost-effective model for summaries.
+   - **Example**: Setting `"gpt-3.5-turbo"` is suitable if you want a faster, more cost-effective model, particularly for shorter summaries.

 5. **`saveRecordings`**
    Determines whether to keep or delete audio recordings after they have been successfully transcribed and summarized.
 Set to false if you want to automatically delete recordings, reducing storage use, or set to true if you prefer to retain the original audio files for future reference.